simhib/payinfo/README.md

 # PayslipApp

+This is to calculate a payslip form the detail provided from the user.
+It will calculate one payslip at a time for the given input.

+**Input**
+* First Name
+* Last Name
+* Annual Salary
+* Super Rate
+* Payment Start Date

+**Output**
+* Name
+* Pay Period
+* Gross Income
+* Income Tax
+* Net Income
+* Super

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.
+All code was written in Typescript.

+The main payslip code is under the src/app location
+* payslip.ts
+* paySlipModel.ts
+* taxCalculation.ts

+Made the taxCalculation seperate so test can be run.
+This will test the tax calculations for diffrent annual salaries.
+Test were added for the payslip aswell that will test the outcome for a certain input.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.